It’s finally two-thousand and seventeen! Hurray! Er, I mean, 2018.

 1. Prepare your resume/CV

 Chances are, you’ve acquired more skills since your last resume update.
 Those new skills could be exactly what your future employer is looking for.
 Before you take the plunge and start sending out your resume, make sure you are ready!
 At this point, it’s all you’ve got to show, so make it stand out from the rest.
+Head to the Muse for a basic guide on how to get your resume recruiter ready.

 2. Use correct spelling